-Online reviews significantly impact sales.
-How much they impact sales depends on several factors, including star ratings, the nature of the review content, the number of reviews, the price of the item, and the source of the review, new research reveals.
+Research from the Spiegel Research Center reveals that the impact of ratings on sales depends on several factors, including star ratings, the nature of the review content, the number of reviews, the price of the item, and the source of the review.

 These are some of the study’s other key findings.
 Some may be expected.
 Others may be surprising.